alancameronwills/localmap/README.md

 17. Automatically open Show Me How on first use.
 1. Place label background
 3. Email admin on new user registration
+24. Multi-user contributions.
+One author can add material to a note started by another.
+Text contributions appear in rule-separated blocks, with author name at top.
+Authors can subsequently edit or delete their own contributions.

 14. !
 Sound clips shouldn't play during a repeat of a slideshow.
 18.	!
 Facebook login not working